Get up to 30% more mileage out of your tires.

 Safety demands that preload always is set using direct measurement of the preload forces.

 Yes: The more endplay, the more money you’ll spend on vehicle operation and maintenance.
 Bearings set to any amount of endplay, as small as a few thousandths of an inch, cause rapid and irregular tire wear, resulting in shorter tire and tread life.
+Developed by tire and chassis engineers, the Radial Tire Conditions Analysis Guide, Technology & Maintenance Council (TMC), Fourth Edition, identifies 14 different common irregular tire wear patterns that are caused by improper bearing adjustment.
+Setting to preload helps solve these problems.
 By removing endplay and setting bearings to preload, irregular wear is reduced or eliminated, enabling optimum tire performance and leaving less money on the road.

 Bearing and seal life can be maximized when the bearings are adjusted to a light, controlled preload setting.